Frequently asked questions about recycling and rubbish

 If this has happened then please report it to us.
 This act is classed as flytipping and the offender could face enforcement action.

-Why can't Swansea have wheeled bins?
+Why can't we have wheeled bins?

-What happens to materials separated for recycling?
+What happens to recycling materials after kerbside collection?

 Why don't you collect soft plastics?